Review of Illinois State Tax Installment Payment Plan

 In similarity to the IRS, taxpayers who cannot pay off their tax balance in one payment may look to set up a tax payment plan with the State of Illinois Department of Revenue (DOR).
 Illinois refers to installment agreements or tax payment plans as “Installment Payment Plans.”
 An Installment Payment Plan is an arrangement where the taxpayer comes to an agreement with the Illinois Department of Revenue (DOR) to make monthly scheduled payments until the taxpayer pays off their taxes.

 The DOR will accept Installment Payment Plans from taxpayers who have delinquent tax liabilities and cannot pay in full.
 Generally, taxpayers who cannot pay in full have a financial hardship situation that prevents them from paying off their balance.
+If you know you can't pay in full, be proactive and reach out the IL DOR before the agency starts taking collection actions against you.
+Setting up a payment plan can help you avoid harsh consequences such as bank account levies, wage garnishments, or asset seizures.

 Ease of Payment Plan Dependent On Taxes Owed